Jennifer-U/Student-Information-System/README.md

-# student-information-system
-Implement a simple Student Information System (SIS) in Java as a Two-Tier Database Application.
-This architecture involves two primary components: the client application and the database server.

 # Student Information System

-A database-driven student information management system built with Java, JDBC, and MySQL.
+A Student Information System (SIS) implemented in Java as a two-tier database application, consisting of a client application and a database server.
+Built using Java, JDBC, and MySQL.

 ## Project Information